Further speakers announced nearer to the event

 Barnaby Pace is a trained human factors psychologist and cognitive scientist who holds Masters degrees from the University of Waikato and Massey University.
 He has 15 years experience in risk management and behavioural analysis, having worked in both the public and private sectors.
 He is an experienced researcher with more than 40 publications and has been an invited speaker at many international conferences.
 Most recently Mr Pace presented a workshop at the Australian Enterprise Risk Management of Government Conference on the use of design thinking for risk management framework development.

 Dr Simon Gray

-Additionally, Dr Gray is a Pacific Forum Center for Strategic and International Studies Young Leader and member of the Asia New Zealand Foundation's Leadership Network, representing those two organisations as an observer at the 11th Council for Security Cooperation in the Asia-Pacific (CSCAP) General Conference in Thailand and at Track-II international relations dialogues in Asia respectively, as well as an ANZLN delegate at the 2018 Manila Hui in the Philippines.
-He was a postgraduate observer at an international counter-terrorism summit in the Middle East, selected as a New Zealand representative for an international study delegation to Turkey by the Republic of Turkey’s Ministry of Culture and Tourism and Ministry of Foreign Affairs, and a Claude McCarthy Fellow; and served as Secretary of the Waikato Branch of the New Zealand Institute of International Affairs (2013-2018).
+Additionally, Dr Gray is a Pacific Forum Young Leader and a member of the Asia New Zealand Foundation’s Leadership Network (ANZLN), representing those organisations as an observer at the Council for Security Cooperation in the Asia Pacific’s 11th General Conference and Track-II dialogues in Asia respectively, as well as an ANZLN delegate at the 2018 Manila Hui in the Philippines.
+He was a postgraduate observer at an international counter-terrorism summit in the Middle East; selected by the Republic of Turkey’s Ministry of Culture and Tourism and Ministry of Foreign Affairs as a New Zealand postgraduate representative on an international study delegation to Turkey; 2015 Claude McCarthy Fellow; and served as Secretary of the Waikato Branch of the New Zealand Institute of International Affairs (2013-2018).

 Kendra Leah Roddis, Centre for Defence & Security Studies | Massey University